-compartment aft of the main door.
+compartment near the L.P.G. tanks.
 The battery slides out onto the opened door for service and removal.
 For removal it is not necessary to remove cables from battery terminals, just pull quick disconnects apart (see photo).

 For battery service or replacement, go to any service station or dealer who sells and services this battery.
 The battery is rated for 105 amp. hours at 80°F and has a 5 year prorated warranty.